New Faculty Teaching Academy

 Year 1 total expected time commitment: 12-14 hrs

-• be more aware of how social differences and different lived experiences affect how we engage in teaching and learning
+• contemplate your “teaching persona” and become more aware of how social differences and different lived experiences affect how we (and students) engage in teaching and learning

-• apply inclusive strategies for navigating and supporting change, challenge, and a sense of belonging in the classroom
+• apply strategies for supporting a sense of belonging in the classroom

 • Class Observation: Faculty may arrange to have one of their classes observed by a CTI consultant with a follow-up discussion (Fall or Spring Semester)